 Holden, James Herschel (ed. and trans.), Julius Firmicus Maternus, Mathesis, American Federation of Astrologers, Tempe, Arizona, 2011.

 Monat, Pierre (ed. and trans.), Firmicus Maternus, Mathesis, 3 vols., Les Belles Lettres, Paris, 1992-1997.

 - Author: Chris Brennan

-- Article notes: The article is currently incomplete, and is acting as a placeholder until I have time to finish the rest.
+- Article notes: The article is currently incomplete, and will be expanded in the future.

 - Cite this article: Chris Brennan, “Firmicus Maternus,” The Hellenistic Astrology Website, March 27, 2014, http://www.hellenisticastrology.com/astrologers/firmicus-maternus/